junga-com/bg-core/readme.md

 |:---------------------------|
 | This library is in a pre-release state.
 The readme file is full of mini tutorials that demonstrate most of the features.
 If you try any out, I would love to here about your experience.
 I have only tested on Ubuntu 20.04 but it should work in other distributions and versions without major change.
+I am not building the packages for this library yet.
+To test it, clone bg-core and bg-dev into a new folder (for example ~/bg-sandbox/) and virtually install with the bg-debugCntr command like...
+ ~/$ `mkdir bg-sandbox; cd bg-sandbox`
+ ~/bg-sandbox$ `git clone git@github.com:junga-com/bg-dev.git` ~/bg-sandbox$ `git clone git@github.com:junga-com/bg-core.git` ~/bg-sandbox$ `source ~/bg-sandbox/bg-dev/bg-debugCntr; bg-debugCntr vinstall ~/bg-sandbox/; bg-debugCntr trace on:`

 This is a library for writing secure bash scripts.
 It provides many features that make it easier to write and maintain good scripts that participates in the operating system's host environment.